Triturus/PDroid2.0_Framework_Patches/README.md

 from the top of your Android source tree.

-Get the repository containing the framework patch.
+Get the repository containing the framework patches.
 Put them outside of your source tree and run ppatch

 	cd <somewhere-but-not-in-your-source-tree>
 	git clone git://github.com/CollegeDev/PDroid2.0_Framework_Patches.git ppatches